cocos/cocos-docs/en/animation/joint-texture-layout.md

     ![Enabling](./joint-texture-layout/enabling_instancing.png)

-In our example scene we actually made two sets of Prefab and set the material diffuse color to blue in the instancing version in order to see and distinguish the performance of both systems.
-You can see that the effect has been exactly correct, and that only 5 Drawcalls (each model is divided into 5 parts) were used, with 45 instances.
+In the example scene, two sets of Prefabs were made and set the material diffuse color to blue in the instancing version in order to see and distinguish the performance of both systems.
+Notice that the effect has been exactly correct and that only 5 drawcalls (each model is divided into 5 parts) were used, with 45 instances.

 ![Normal](./joint-texture-layout/instancing_normal.gif)